AliMeer/JaakVote/README.md

 ```

 ### Compile
-Please edit "JaakVote/deploy.js" to:
-> add your network mnomonic on line 6 so that RINKEBY_MNEM is a string with your mnemonic.
+>Please edit "JaakVote/deploy.js" to add your network mnomonic on line 6 so that RINKEBY_MNEM is a string with
-> You can also add your own network URL or infura api key/URL on line 8 so that PROVIDER_URL has the string equavalent of your specific netwrok URL or infura URL your api key.
-You can leave it as it is and use my infura URL
+>your mnemonic.
+You can also add your own network URL or infura api key/URL on line 8 so that PROVIDER_URL has
+>the string equavalent of your specific netwrok URL or infura URL your api key.
+You can leave it as it is and use
+>my infura URL

 Once done please run the following command on the command line:

 ```